Latin squares of order 5 and Latin patterns up to order 7

 Resolution of hundreds of 5×5 Latin squares in Latin patterns resulted in establishing 14 different Latin pattern compositions.
 We collected them in corresponding same-composition families, briefly families.
 (List 3.
 2. 2, second column).
 Four families are uni-patterned or “monolithic”: 5ST, 5TC, 5CCS, 5L.
 The other 10 are binary or tertiary composites.
 String (ST) and Lattice (L) are (mutually) incompatible.

-We established in this process that Latin pattern composition and LS-structure type are strongly correlated : one single structure type is adopted by the members of 10 families.
-The remaining 4 families are double-structured (ds): allow two structure types, α and β.
+We established in this process that Latin pattern composition and LS-structure type are strongly correlated.
+One single structure type is adopted by the members of 10 families.
+The remaining 4 families are double-structured (ds): allow two structure types, wen name them α and β.
 Relating LS – composition and LS structure type is entirely unambiguous for LS’s up to order 5 with the α and β addition – if necessary – to the LS formula and family.

 All this results in a total of 18 families, and in a Geometric Representation (par.
 2.2 and 2.4) for the 1344 order 5 LS’s comprising 18 independent Latin square structures (Table 3.2.1, Fig.3.2.1 and List 3.2.2).

 Figure 3.2.1.
 Geometric representation for the 1344 order 5 Latin squares comprising 18 independent Latin structures (structure types) .
-Latin patterns are in one of the colours, red, yellow, green, blue, purple and equal nearest neighbours have been connected.
+Latin patterns are in one of the colours, red, yellow, green, blue, purple.
+Equal nearest neighbours have been connected.
 Pairs of family members with equal Latin pattern composition but with different structure types, α and β, are connected in blue.
 Ordinary mirror lines are in black.

 Table 3.2.1.
 All 18 order 5 structure types, in standard numeric format, numbered, and with Latin-pattern composition added.
 Different structure types, α and β, with same composition, (indicated ds), are connected.
 Sites indicated in italics are the intersections of sequentially equal rows and columns (see reduced-form section of par.3.5).